jfrogtraining/swampup2018/datageneration/README.md

 * TESTING - build label to use. default: "beta"
 * WATCHNAME - Xray watch name. default: "docker-stage-local"
 * TAG = 1 - The tag prefix to add to built images. default: 1
-* NAMESPACEDOMAIN - <namespace>.<domain name>: default: solutions-us.jfrogbeta.com.
+* NAMESPACEDOMAIN - namespace.domain name: default: solutions-us.jfrogbeta.com.
 The artifactory and XRAY url are derived from this - artifactory-solutions-us.jfrogbeta.com

 ###_Debian Data Generator_